- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

 How it works

 Bisoprolol belongs to a class of drugs called beta-blockers.
 It works by decreasing how hard your heart works and slowing your heart rate.
-This helps to treat high blood pressure and heart rate problems.
+This helps to treat high blood pressure.

 Bisoprolol oral tablet can cause several types of side effects, including drowsiness.
 Don’t drive, use machinery, or perform any activities that require alertness until you know how it affects you.